-The two relations Eq.
-(34.16) and Eq.
-(34.17) are basic relations that any model must satisfy.
+The two relations Equation 1.16 and Equation 1.17 are basic relations that any model must satisfy.
 As we have three variables of interest, a third relation is needed.
 For this third relation, several choices can be made.
-The LWR model assumes in addition to the relations Eq.
-(34.16) and Eq.
-(34.17) that the relation between flow and density observed under steady-state conditions also holds when flow and density vary with x and/or t; i.e., for a homogeneous highway:
+The LWR model assumes in addition to the relations Equation 1.16 and Equation 1.17 that the relation between flow and density observed under steady-state conditions also holds when flow and density vary with x and/or t; i.e. for a homogeneous highway:

-$$u(x,t) = S(\rho(x,t))$$ (34.18)
+$$u(x,t) = S(\rho(x,t)). \tag{1.18}$$

-The model given by Eqs.
-(34.16)-(34.18) can predict some traffic phenomena rather well.
-To overcome some of the deficiencies of the LWR model, in the early 1970s higher order theories have been proposed where Eq.
-(34.18) has been replaced by another partial differential equation, containing diffusion or viscosity terms.
-Unfortunately, these extended models experience some undesirable properties, as made clear in (Daganzo, 1995).
-The most annoying of these properties is the fact that in these second-order models cars can travel backward.
-Second-order models that do not suffer from this deficiency have been presented in Jiang et al. (2002) and Zhang (2002).
+The model given by equations 1.16, 1.17, and 1.18 can predict some things encountered in traffic rather well.
+In order to overcome some of the deficiencies of the LWR model, in the early 1970s higher-order theories have been proposed where Equation 1.18 has been replaced by another partial differential equation, containing diffusion or viscosity terms.
+Unfortunately, these extended models experience some undesirable properties, as made clear in (Daganzo 1995).
+The most annoying of these properties is the fact that in these second-order models cars can travel backwards.
+Second-order models that do not suffer from this deficiency have been presented in (Jiang, Wu, and Zhu 2002; Zhang 2002).

-34.8.2 A Traffic Flow Model for Manufacturing Flow
+1.8.2 A traffic flow model for manufacturing flow

-In the previous subsection, we introduced the LWR model from traffic flow theory.
+In the previous subsection we introduced the LWR model from traffic flow theory.
 This model describes the dynamic behavior of cars along the highway at a macroscopic level and contains information both about the number of cars passing a certain point and about the time it takes cars to go from one point to the other.
-The LWR model can not only be used for describing the flow of cars along the highway, but also for describing the flow of products through a manufacturing line.

-Consider, instead of a homogeneous highway, a homogeneous manufacturing line, i.e., a manufacturing line that consists of a lot of identical machines.
-Let t denote the time and x the position in the manufacturing line.
-The behavior of lots flowing through the manufacturing line can also be described by three variables that vary with time and position: flow u(x, t) measured in unit lots per unit time, density $\rho(x, t)$ measured in unit lots per unit machine, and speed v(x, t) measured in unit machines per unit time.
-Now we can relate these three variables by means of Eqs.
-(34.16)-(34.18), where in Eq.
-(34.18) the function S describes the relation between flow and density observed under steady-state conditions.
+This model can not only be used for describing the flow of cars along the highway, but also for describing the flow of products through a manufacturing line.
+Consider, instead of a homogeneous highway, a homogeneous manufacturing line, i.e. a manufacturing line that consists of a lot of identical machines.
+Let t denote the time and let x denote the position in the manufacturing line.
+The behavior of lots flowing through the manufacturing line can also be described by three variables that vary with time and position: flow u(x,t) measured in unit lots per unit time, density $\rho(x,t)$ measured in unit lots per unit machine and speed v(x,t) measured in unit machines per unit time.
+Now we can relate these three variables by means of equations 1.16, 1.17 and 1.18, where in Equation 1.18 the function S describes the relation between flow and density observed under steady-state conditions.
 To make this last statement more explicit, consider a manufacturing line consisting of m machines with exponentially distributed process times and an average capacity of μ lots per unit time.
-Furthermore, consider a Poisson arrival process where lots arrive at the first machine with a rate of λ lots per unit time ($\lambda < \mu$), and assume that buffers have infinite capacity.
-Then we know from queueing theory (Kleinrock, 1975) that the average number of lots N in each workstation (consisting of a buffer and a machine) in steady-state is given by
+Furthermore, consider a Poisson arrival process where lots arrive to the first machine with a rate of λ lots per unit time ($\lambda < \mu$), and assume that buffers have infinite capacity.
+Then we know from queueing theory (Kleinrock 1975) that the average number of lots in each workstation (consisting of a buffer and a machine) in steady state is given by

-$$N = \frac{\frac{\lambda}{\mu}}{1 - \frac{\lambda}{\mu}} = \frac{\lambda}{\mu - \lambda}$$ (34.19)
+$$N = \frac{\frac{\lambda}{\mu}}{1 - \frac{\lambda}{\mu}} = \frac{\lambda}{\mu - \lambda}.$$ (1.19)

-In words, in steady-state we have $\rho(x, t)$ is constant and from which we can conclude that in steady-state
+In words: in steady state we have $\rho(x,t)$ is constant and from which we can conclude that in steady state:

-$$\frac{1}{m}\rho(x,t) = \frac{u(x,t)}{\mu - u(x,t)}$$ (34.20)
+$$\frac{1}{m}\rho(x,t) = \frac{u(x,t)}{\mu - u(x,t)},\tag{1.20}$$

-$$u(x,t) = \frac{\mu\rho(x,t)}{m + \rho(x,t)}$$ (34.21)
+$$u(x,t) = \frac{\mu \rho(x,t)}{m + \rho(x,t)}.$$ (1.21)